AravDesai/Rust_Experiments/broken_url_finder/README.md

 + [x] parallelize your program -- system programming learnings

 + [ ] Write benchmarks for different methods of parallelization - channels, async - await, test different inputs

-in the form of a PR -- git learning